codama-idl/codama/packages/visitors/README.md

 In the rest of this documentation, we focus on the high-level visitors that are only available in this package.
 The main goal of these visitors is to provide a set of specific operations that can be applied to Kinobi IDLs — as opposed to the generic primitives provided by the core package.

-For instance, this package provides visitors to unwrap link nodes, update instructions, add PDAs, set default values, and more.
+For instance, this package offers visitors that unwrap link nodes, update instructions, add PDAs, set default values, and more.

 Let's go through all of them alphabetically.